zengjixiang/jina/docs/concepts/client/index.md

 (client-compress)=
 ## Enable compression

-If the communication to the Gateway is via gRPC, you can pass `compression` parameter to  {meth}`~jina.clients.mixin.PostMixin.post` to benefit from [gRPC compression](https://grpc.github.io/grpc/python/grpc.html#compression) methods.
+If the communication to the Gateway is via gRPC, you can pass `compression` parameter to  {meth}`~jina-serve.clients.mixin.PostMixin.post` to benefit from [gRPC compression](https://grpc.github.io/grpc/python/grpc.html#compression) methods.

 The supported choices are: None, `gzip` and `deflate`.